-The Missouri law further provides that evidence of past acts of sexual deviation by the person charged may be admissible at the hearing.48 If it were not for the fact that the law also provides that the physicians' reports are not to be admissible in evidence against the person charged, this feature would be totally objectionable as being self incriminatory in nature.
-The privilege against self incrimination very emphatically extends to any facts which tend to incriminate,40 and by questioning an individual, the physician is very likely to uncover evidence of prior criminal offenses.
+The Missouri law further provides that evidence of past acts of sexual deviation by the person charged may be admissible at the hearing.\\ If it were not for the fact that the law also provides that the physicians' reports are not to be admissible in evidence against the person charged, this feature would be totally objectionable as being self incriminatory in nature.
+The privilege against self incrimination very emphatically extends to any facts which tend to incriminate, 40 and by questioning an individual, the physician is very likely to uncover evidence of prior criminal offenses.
 Though considered vital information for the medical expert in formulating his opinion as to the existence or non-existence of phychopathic tendencies, this evidence would be damaging in the hands of the prosecutor in a subsequent trial of the cause, and might very well lead to conviction of the individual for any past crimes he may have committed.
 However, under the Missouri law the reports of the examiners should at most be considered advisory, and thus submitted only for the court's guidance.50 A comparable provision in the Illinois statute was held to apply only to such crimes as tend to show a sexual psychopathic condition since this was the obvious legislative intent.
 Further, the Illinois court has held that since the commitment proceeding was not criminal in nature, the person charged was not entitled to a trial free from evidence of prior convictions.51

 "State v.
 Coleman, 96 W. Va.
 544, 123 S.E.
 580 (1924); State v.
 Chandler, 126 S.C.
 149, 119 S.E.
 774 (1923); Noelke v.
 State, 214 Ind.
 427, 15 N.E.2d 950 (1938).
-See Weihofen, Insanity as a Defense in Criminal Law, (1933) pp. 216-218.
-"ILL, RAV.
-STAT.
-(1947) c.
-911⁄2, §§ 1-16.
-"Mo.
-Rev. STAT.
-(1949) § 202.720 (4).
-"8 WIGMORE, EVDENCE (3d ed.
-1940) §§ 2260, 2261; Counselman v.
+See Weihofen, Intanity at a Defense in Criminal Law, (1933) pp. 216-218.

+"ILL, R8v.
+Stat.
+(1947) § 202.720 (4).

+"8 WIGMORR, EVIDENCE (3d ed.
+1940) § 2260, 2261; Counselman v.
 Hitchcock, 142 U.S. 547 (1891).
 From the standpoint of relevancy, however, most courts have been quite liberal in admitting evidence of other sex crimes as indicative of the fact that the defendant is more likely to be guilty of the offense for which he is being held.
 In such cases it is argued that proof of prior and subsequent acts is admissible to show a lustful disposition, thee xistence and continuance of illicit relations.
 See note, 17 Kansas Bar Journal 253 (1949).

 Journal 253 (1949).
-"Where the jury form of trial has been preserved (in Missouri the person charged -where the jury form of trial has been preserved (in Aussouri the person charged may request jury consideration of the issue) in commitment proceedings, some courts hold the appointment of physicians to examine the person charged void as prejudicing the jury in favor of testimony given by the court appointed examiners.
+"Where the jury form of trial has been preserved (in Missouri the person charged "Where the jury form of the issue) in commitment proceedings, some courts hold may request jury consideration of the issue) in commitment proceedings, some courts hold may request just consideration of the issue) in communical proceedings, some courts not the appointment of physicians to examine the person charged void as prejudicing the just in favor of testimony given by the court appointed examiners.
 People v.
-Scott, 326 III, 327, 157 N.E.
+Scott, 326 Ill.
+327, 157 N.E.
 247 (1927).
 Contra, Jessner v.
 State, 202 Wis.
 194, 231 N.W.
-634 self-incrimination.
+634